 Teaching for Change was featured in Education Week, the Kojo Nnamdi Show, NPR’s All Things Considered, The Atlantic, The Washington Post, the Thom Hartmann Program, and more.
 The news stories highlighted the Scholastic recall of a racist children’s book, the Abolish Columbus Day campaign, student walkouts, and gentrifying schools.
 Learn more.

 This year, Teaching for Change was selected as “one of the best” charities in Washington, D.C. by the Catalogue for Philanthropy.

 In 2016, many people who fought for freedom and informed our work, passed away.
-These include Bob Fitch, Rev. Daniel Berrigan, Gwen Ifill, Ivanhoe Donaldson, James Green, Muhammad Ali, Prince, Tom Hayden, and Willie Peacock.
+These include Muhammad Ali, Rev. Daniel Berrigan, Judith Ortiz Cofer, Ivanhoe Donaldson, Bob Fitch, James Green, Tom Hayden, Gwen Ifill, and Willie Peacock, and Prince.